awsdocs/amazon-s3-developer-guide/doc_source/WebsiteEndpoints.md

 For a list of the Amazon S3 website endpoints by Region, see [Amazon Simple Storage Service Website Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) in the * AWS General Reference*\.

  In order for your customers to access content at the website endpoint, you must make all your content publicly readable\.
-To do so, you can use a bucket policy or an ACL on an object to grant the necessary permissions\.
+To do so, you can edit block public access settings for the account\.
+Then, you can use a bucket policy or an access control list \(ACL\) on an object to grant the necessary permissions\.
+For more information, see [Permissions Required for Website Access](WebsiteAccessPermissionsReqd.md)\.

 **Note**
 Requester Pays buckets  do not allow access through the website endpoint\.
 Any request to such a bucket receives a `403 Access Denied` response\.
 For more information, see [Requester Pays Buckets](RequesterPaysBuckets.md)\.